MarkusEggerInc/CODEFrameworkCore/Readme.md

-# CODE Framework ASP.NET Core Services
+# CODE Framework ASP.NET Core Services/APIs

+This repository has moved to https://github.com/codeframework/Docs/

 ### Create a new Project
 The following provides basic steps for a service handler based project setup.